Summer Academy in Science, Technology, Engineering & Mathematics, 2019

 Elementary school STEM concepts

-Explore and build models for aviation and scientific exploration suitable for ages 10-11; learn key Mathematical concepts such as shapes, dimensions, angles, and area; investigate 3D objects and explore concepts such as volume and surface area through hands-on projects, activities, real life problems and the use of technology, science and Engineering.
+Explore and build models for potential and kinetic energy suitable for ages 9-11; learn key Mathematical concepts such as shapes, dimensions, angles, and area; investigate 3D objects and explore concepts such as volume and surface area through hands-on projects, activities, real-life problems and the use of technology, science, and engineering.
 Appropriate for grades 4-6.

 Middle school STEM concepts

-Explore and build models for aviation and scientific exploration suitable for ages 11 - 14; learn key Mathematical concepts such as proportions, prospective, area, volume and surface area congruence and similarity through hands-on projects and activities; solve real life problems using technology, science and Engineering.
+Explore and build models for potential and kinetic energy suitable for ages 11-14; learn key Mathematical concepts such as proportions, perspective, area, volume and surface area congruence and similarity through hands-on projects and activities; solve real-life problems using technology, science, and engineering.
 Appropriate for grades 6-9.